Osteopath - Belinda Eyers DO

 A Short Notice cancellation fee of £25 applies where appointments are cancelled with less than 24 hours notice.

-Belinda trained for 4 years to become an osteopath.
-This was a full time course, which included human anatomy, physiology, pathology, dissection, technique, neurology, clinical diagnosis, and many hours in the clinic working with Tutors, and other students, on patients.
-Advanced Manipulation and Classical Osteopathy, which are now taught as separate, additional modules to the modern qualification, were taught as standard sections of this Diploma, in which Belinda qualified in 1987 (it became a degree course in the 1990s).
-After this she set up her practice in Chew Magna, which then moved after 16 years, to Chew Stoke.
-Belinda recently celebrated 25 years of practice in The Chew Valley, during which time she has gained extensive knowledge in treating a wide variety of injuries and problems, from work, sports or movement related injuries, to secondary problems caused by or linked to pre-existing conditions such as Arthritis.
+Belinda qualified in 1987 with a Diploma in Advanced Manipulation and Classical Osteopathy (it became a degree course in the 1990s).
+This 4 year, full time course included human anatomy, physiology, pathology, dissection, technique, neurology, clinical diagnosis, and many hours in the clinic working with Tutors, and other students, on patients.
+After graduating she set up her practice in Chew Magna, which then moved after 16 years, to Chew Stoke.
+Belinda's clinic in The Chew Valley has allowed her to gain extensive knowledge in treating a wide variety of injuries and problems, from work, sports or movement related injuries, to secondary problems caused by or linked to pre-existing conditions such as Arthritis.
 Her day to day practice has also allowed her to gain a much sought after expertise in the treatment and management of hyper mobile joints, and the more serious, life long condition of Hyper Mobility Syndrome/HMS (also known as Ehlers Danlos type 3, Ehlers Danlos Hypermobility Type, Joint Hypermobility Syndrome/JHMS).
-Both conditions are considered to be “newly recognised” (first named in the late 1980s) and as such are still little understood and chronically under diagnosed in mainstream medicine.
+Both conditions were first named in the late 1980s and as yet are still little understood and chronically under diagnosed in mainstream medicine.

 ABOUT OSTEOPATHY

 Osteopathy is a form of diagnosis and treatment for the whole of the musculo-skeletal system.
-This actually includes all of the joints, muscles, nerves, and ligaments.
-It is based on a holistic approach of balancing all of the above structures, so that they all work efficiently together, and so reducing unnecessary stress and strain on the body.
+This actually includes all of the joints, muscles, nerves, and ligaments in the body.
+It is based on a holistic approach of balancing all of the above structures, so that they all work efficiently together, and so reducing unnecessary stress and strain on the body, and then allowing tissue repair and the return to normal function.

 WHAT CAN OSTEOPATHS TREAT?

-Due to the fact that we treat the whole of the musculo-skeletal system, this means that we don't just treat low back pain, we can treat the whole of the spine as well!
-It doesn't stop with that!
-We treat all of the other joints in the body too.
+Due to the fact that osteopaths treat the whole of the musculo-skeletal system, this means that the therapy can treat far more than just low back pain - the whole of the spine can be treated as well and it doesn't stop with that!
+Osteopaths treat all of the other joints in the body too.
 This includes hips, shoulders, knees, elbows, ankles, hands and feet.

 • Sciatica